 |---|---|---|

-Nine in ten priced land bank listings ask $10,000 or less.
-The cheapest-houses pillar explains why this market exists; this report is what it looks like right now.
+Nearly nine in ten priced land bank listings ask $10,000 or less.
+The cheapest-houses data report explains why this market exists; this report is what it looks like right now — and the live version updates nightly.

 2. Five markets hold two-thirds of the inventory